 Wheel-Trans cross-boundary travel

-Wheel-Trans will travel up to 1 km beyond the Toronto boundary.
-If a customer requires travel beyond that, Wheel-Trans can arrange to have them registered in York or Peel Region to use their accessible service.
-All transit agencies in the GTHA have a reciprocity agreement in place to automatically accept customers who are registered and in good standing in the region they reside in.
-There are four transfer points shared between Wheel-Trans and York Region, and two transfer points to Peel Region.
-Wheel-Trans staff can also coordinate trips with staff from neighbouring regions.
-Please contact Customer Service at 416-393-4111 or firstname.lastname@example.org.
+Wheel-Trans is approved to operate only in the City of Toronto.
+If a customer requires travel beyond that, all transit agencies in the GTHA have a reciprocity agreement in place to automatically accept customers who are registered in the region they reside in.
+There are several transfer points shared between Wheel-Trans and York, Peel and Durham Region.
+Wheel-Trans staff can assist customers with booking convenient connection times between transit agencies.
+Please contact Customer Service at 416-393-4111 or email@example.com.